Change Through the Seasons

 The activities in this unit help children understand the basic concepts in the Disciplinary Core Ideas listed here.
 You can use the following list as a guide for lesson planning.
 These Disciplinary Core Ideas are taken from Grade Band Endpoints in A Framework for K-12 Science Education.
 Additionally, our activities give children opportunities to engage in many of the Science and Engineering Practices and reflect on the Crosscutting Concepts as identified in the Next Generation Science Standards.
 Continue reading Insect Life Cycles – Standards

 Wandering through a meadow, a child stops by a jewelweed plant, on the lookout for its plump seed pods.
-As she reaches in to touch one, it suddenly bursts open and ejects a seed, startling and delighting her.
+As she reaches in and touches one, it suddenly bursts open and ejects a seed, startling and delighting her.
 This child is inadvertently helping with an important part of a plant’s life cycle, the dispersal of its seeds.
 Producing seeds for the next generation is only part of a plant’s job.
 It needs those seeds to reach a place where they can grow.
-Spring-loaded seed capsules, like those in jewelweed, are just one of the many fascinating seed dispersal mechanisms found in plants.
+Spring-loaded seed capsules like those of jewelweed are just one of the many fascinating mechanisms plants use to disperse their seeds.

 A seed is the fertilized, ripened ovule of a cone-bearing plant (gymnosperm) or a flowering plant (angiosperm).
-The seed contains an embryo, the tiny beginning of a new plant, and it is usually equipped with at least some nutrients for the Continue reading Traveling Seeds – Background
+Continue reading Traveling Seeds – Background

 FOCUS: After a plant flowers and produces fertile seeds, those seeds must still find a spot to grow.
-We’ll see what the inside of a seed looks like, how it holds all that is necessary for a new plant to grow, and explore outside to see the many different ways seeds move from place to place.
+We’ll see what the inside of a seed looks like, how it holds all that is necessary for a new plant to grow, and explore outside to see the many different seeds we can find and the ways they move from place to place.

-Characters: Benjy Bear, Mitch Milkweed Seed, Claire Cranberry, Bertie Burdock, Sally Squirrel
+Characters: Benjy Bear, Mitch Milkweed Seed, Clara Cranberry, Bertie Burdock, Sally Squirrel.

 Props: Brown pompom for burdock burr, basket of acorns prop